Dendrolycopodium obscurum: Description

 Dendrolycopodium obscurum is known for the superficial resemblance of its sporophyte to various conifers.
 However, its above-ground parts are rarely more than 15 cm (6 inches) tall.
 Its main stem is actually a subterranean, creeping rhizome, which grows about 6 cm (2.4 inches) below ground.
 Several aerial shoots branch off of the rhizome, which also branch dichotomously several times, giving D. obscurum its distinctive appearance.
 Fertile shoots possess sessile strobili, borne at the tops of their main axes and sometimes at the tips of dominant lateral branches.
 The leaves are microphylls, each containing only a single vein and measuring less than 1 cm (0.4 inches) long.
 Two types of microphylls are formed, green trophophylls that cover most of the aerial shoots, and yellow to tan sporophylls that form the strobili, and contain the sporangia.
 D. obscurum reproduces sexually via spores and also vegetatively, through its rhizome.

 The gametophyte of D. obscurum is disc shaped prothallus, measuring an average of 1.5 cm (0.6 inches) in diameter.
 It closely resembles other gametophytes of Lycopodium and related genera, so it cannot be identified by gametophyte alone.
 Doing so would be difficult nonetheless, as this type of gametophyte grows only underground, years after a disturbance has taken place.
-Therefore, the compact soil caused by repeated human traffic would disturb these areas, causing D. obscurum spores not to germinate and existing gametophyes to be damaged or killed.
+Therefore, the compact soil caused by repeated human traffic would disturb these areas, causing D. obscurum spores not to germinate and existing gametophytes to be damaged or killed.